 As someone working in the charitable and non-profit sector, in addition to fighting for funds and resources, you are also striving to demonstrate your charitable impact and working hard to keep up with legal developments and stay ahead of the curve in the way that benefits your beneficiaries.

 Charities need to be able to show robust governance.
-We work with many large charities to ensure that their trustees understand their responsibilities and meet the regulatory requirements.Employment
+We work with many large charities to ensure that their trustees understand their responsibilities and meet the regulatory requirements.Charity operations and commercial contracts

 Charities frequently call on us for legal advice on fundraising, partnerships and sponsorship deals.
 We also give input on all varieties of commercial arrangements and trading activities, putting contracts in place to protect your interests.Commercial litigation

-Our highly skilled commercial litigators assist with complex, multi-jurisdictional cases of all kinds.
-Whether acting for an investor, business or brand, our creative approach gets results.Merging and partnering with other organizations
+Our highly skilled commercial litigators assist with complex, multi-jurisdictional cases of all kinds, whether acting for an investor, business or brand.

-As one of the only global law firms with a team dedicated purely to succession disputes, we offer families, friends, executors and charities guidance on all manner of challenges to wills.
+Challenging a will (however unfair it may seem) is not an easy thing to do.
+As one of the only global will dispute law firms with a team dedicated purely to succession disputes, we offer families, friends, executors, and charities guidance on how to reach the desired outcome.

 Assisted Fawlts, a students' organisation that helps students from less privileged backgrounds find jobs, on the privacy compliance of the information provided by the students in question and on the documentation required to participate in the program.